yeikiu/ts-kraken/README.md

 git clone https://github.com/yeikiu/ts-kraken && cd ts-kraken && npm i
 ````

-You can create a `.env` filelike the following under project's root directory to reuse the keys:
+You can create a `.env` file like the following under project's root directory to reuse the keys:

 ````
 touch .env